Berlin Packaging

-Berlin Packaging is an American supplier of packaging services headquartered in Chicago, Illinois.
-Its customers include companies in the beverage, food, personal care, pharmaceutical, household care, industrial, and coatings sectors.
+Berlin Packaging is a supplier of packaging products and services.
+The global corporate headquarters is located in Chicago, Illinois.
+Its customers include companies in the beverage, food, personal care, beauty, pharmaceutical, household care, industrial, and coatings sectors.

-As of 2022, the firm had 130+ sales offices and warehouses across the world with locations in the United States, Canada, Italy, France, Spain, Germany, the Netherlands, Greece, Denmark, UK, South Africa, and China.
+As of 2026, the firm had 130+ sales offices and warehouses across the world with locations in the United States, Canada, Mexico, Italy, France, Spain, Germany, the Netherlands, Greece, Denmark, UK, Ireland, Albania, Bulgaria, Romania, Switzerland, Poland, South Africa, China, Japan, and South Korea.

 History

 Foundation

 Berlin Packaging was formed in 1988 when lawyer Andrew T. Berlin joined his father in purchasing Alco Packaging, a longtime Chicago-based container company, which was renamed Berlin Packaging.
 Alco Packaging earned $69 million in annual sales at the time, and its roots trace back to 1898, when Riekes Container was founded, a firm purchased by Alco Packaging in 1975.